volusion/element-documentation/explanations/element-concepts/README.md

 ### The E-Commerce Theme

 Volusion is an e-commerce platform and we provide a [basic starter theme](../e-commerce-pages/README.md) for that purpose.
 You can still use Element to build any kind of sites, not just e-commerce.
 You can create pages to show a blog list and entries, a Q&A page, reviews, a map, a contact form, basically anything you want.
+You can create pages to show a blog list and entries, a Q&A page, reviews, a map, a contact form, basically anything you want.